Mountainside Medical Center is committed to excellence in EMS education and lifelong learning.

 EMS Appreciation Dinner

-Speaker: Joseph L. Solda Jr. RN BSN CFRN NRP CMTE, Chief Flight Nurse, Manager of Specialty Care Transport Services, Hackensack University Medical Center, Hackensack Meridian Health Network
+Speaker: Joseph L. Solda Jr. RN BSN CFRN NRP CMTE, Chief Flight Nurse, Manager of Specialty Care Transport Services, Hackensack University Medical Center, Hackensack Meridian Network

 Medical Ethics in EMS (2.0 CEUs)